PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 18:24:18
+Last updated: 2024-04-13 18:24:53
-Random Quote: No voting, no debate.
-It's not a democracy - it's a Rickpublic! - Summer Smith
+Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
+So you force yourself not to want it. - Ted Mosby